Skip to content

 eero Plus offers features such as:

-• Malware and virus scanning to prevent malicious software and viruses from infiltrating your gaming device.
+• Threat detection: Malware and virus scanning stop harmful software from reaching your devices.

-• Content filters that restrict inappropriate gaming content for younger players.
+• Content filters: Restrict inappropriate content and ensure a safer online environment for younger players.

 Gaming internet